Parliament of Finland: Members of the Parliament

 A member who is elected to the European Parliament must choose between the two parliaments because a double mandate is not permissible.
 On the other hand, the members may have any municipal positions of trust, and it is common for them to have a position in a municipal council.
 If MPs leave the parliament or die in office, they are replaced by candidates from the same list they were elected from in the previous election, in order of their electoral score (the D'Hondt quotient).
 Those so selected are from a substitute list, the substitutes being named at the same time as the electoral results are announced.
 Finland does not have a by-election system.

 The members have an unlimited right to discuss the matters at hand.
 However, they must behave in a "solemn and dignified manner" and refrain from personal insults.
 If the member breaks against this rule in the session of parliament, they may be interrupted by the speaker.
 Grave breaches of order may be punished by two weeks' suspension from office by the decision of the Parliament.
 If a member is convicted of an intentional crime for a term in prison or of an electoral crime to any punishment, the parliament may decide to dismiss the member if two-thirds of the votes given are for dismissal.

-The median age of MPs was 50 as of 2022, the oldest MP being 76 years (Erkki Tuomioja) and youngest 28 years (Iiris Suomela).
-94 women were elected as MPs in the 2019 election (47%), though due to midterm replacements the number of female MPs dropped to 91 (45.5%).
-8% of the population is born abroad, however there are only 4 current foreign-born MPs (2%), Bella Forsgrén (born in Ethiopia), Hussein al-Taee (born in Iraq), Suldaan Said Ahmed (born in Somalia) and Aki Lindén (born in Denmark).
-7% of MPs are Swedish-speakers, slightly higher than their proportion of the population (5.2%).
+The mean age of MPs was 50 as of 2026, the oldest MP being 74 years (Kimmo Kiljunen) and youngest 26 years (Olga Oinas-Panuma).
+92 women were elected as MPs in the 2023 election (46%), though due to midterm replacements the number of female MPs rose to 93 (46.5%).
+There is only one current MP of foreign origin (0.5%).
+7.5% of MPs are Swedish-speakers, slightly higher than their proportion of the population (5.2%).